Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$: Distinguished representations of

 We keep the notations of Section \ref{p-adic}.
-We first show that our method reduces the use of \cite[Theorem 1]{BP17} for discrete series of $G$ representations to its cuspidal case, which we thus assume, i.e. we assume that a cuspidal representation $\rho$ of $G$ is distinguished if and only if $\JL(\rho)$ is.\\
+We first show that our method reduces the use of \cite[Theorem 1]{BP18} for essentially square-integrable representations of $G$ to its cuspidal case, which we thus assume, i.e. we assume that a cuspidal representation $\rho$ of $G$ is distinguished if and only if $\JL(\rho)$ is.\\

 We first start with a simple case of our main result to come on ladder representations.
 Its proof already contains the main idea of the general proof, which is to use the functional equation of the corresponding intertwining period.
 If $\D=[a,b]_\rho$, we set $\Ze(\D)=\La(\nu^{l_\rho b}\rho,\dots,\nu^{l_\rho a}\rho)$, it is a ladder representation, and it is also the unique irreducible submodule of $\nu^{l_\rho a}\rho\times \dots \times \nu^{l_\rho b}\rho$.